ringsq/azuredeploy/README.md

 **registry_user**
 **registry_password**
 **envvars**
-A list of environment variables in the form var=value (eg.):
+A list of environment variables to pass to azure deploy.
+These must then be set in the environment section.
 ```
 envvars:
-  - PORT=8080
+  - PORT
-  - PROTOCOL=https
+  - PROTOCOL
 ```